-The Exposition Center (Expo Center) Terminal 1 (T1) is located in Hall C the domestic flights area, between Gates 4 and 5.
-Year round, it is open to the public 24 hours a day.
+The Exhibition Center of the airport terminal 1 (T1) is located in room C of the national area, between gates 4 and 5.
+It is open to the public 24 hours a day throughout the year.

-Additionally, you are invited to visit the Conquest of Air by Man mural, on view in Hall B in the domestic flights area.
-The work of the Architect Juan O’Gorman, it represents a journey through the history of humanity and its struggle to break all boundaries, symbolizing the beginning of aviation and its evolution to modern times.
+Additionally, we invite you to visit the mural entitled THE CONQUEST OF AIR BY THE MANKIND, which is housed in room B of the ambulatory, in the national area.
+This mural was created by architect Juan O’Gorman and represents a journey through the history of humanity and its struggle to break all limits, symbolizing the beginning of aviation and its evolution until modern times.

 Genius and figures, caricature portraits by Ernesto García Cabral

 Ernesto “El Chango” Cabral was a Mexican artist who stood out as one of the best cartoonists in our country.
 His cartoons were published in newspapers such as Excelsior and Novedades, as well as in magazines such as La Tarántula, Frivolidades, Semanario Ilustrador, Multicolor, and mainly on the covers of Revista de Revistas.